 We received the 2003 Take Pride in Idaho Cultural Tourism Award for a large carved art exhibit depicting the story of Seaman, the dog who accompanied Lewis and Clark on their exploratory journey to the Pacific two hundred years ago.

-We recently published the story of Dog Bark Park, Sweet Willy – A Noble & Absurd Undertaking.
-Copies are available at our studio gallery/gift shop.
+Look for the story of Dog Bark Park, Sweet Willy – A Noble & Absurd Undertaking in the near future.
+Souvenir copies will be available at our studio gallery/gift shop.

 We welcome your visit to our Dog Bark Park studio.